When you first see your GP, they'll ask about your symptoms and whether you have a family history of bowel cancer.

 During the procedure, gas is used to inflate the bowel using a thin, flexible tube placed in your rectum.
 CT scans are then taken from a number of different angles.

-As with a colonoscopy, you may need to have a special diet for a few days and take a laxative before the test to ensure your bowels are empty when the test is carried out.
+As with a colonoscopy, you may need to have a special diet for a few days and take a laxative before the test to ensure your bowels are empty when it's carried out.
+You may also be asked to take a liquid called gastrograffin before the test.

 A CT colonography is a less invasive test than a colonoscopy, but you may still need to have colonoscopy or flexible sigmoidoscopy at a later stage so any abnormal areas can be removed or biopsied.

 Want to know more?

 If a diagnosis of bowel cancer is confirmed, further testing is usually carried out to check if the cancer has spread from the bowel to other parts of the body.
 These tests also help your doctors decide on the most effective treatment for you.

 These tests can include:

-- a CT scan of your abdomen and chest – this will check if the rest of your bowel is healthy and whether the cancer has spread to the liver or lungs
+- a CT scan of your abdomen and chest – to check if the rest of your bowel is healthy and whether the cancer has spread to the liver or lungs

 - a magnetic resonance imaging (MRI) scan – this can provide a detailed image of the surrounding organs in people with cancer in the rectum

-Once the above examinations and tests have been completed, it should be possible to determine the stage and grade of your cancer.
+After all tests have been completed, it's usually possible to determine the stage of your cancer.